 A family history of colorectal cancer or polyps

 I think it’s important to know that most people with colorectal cancer have no family history of it in their family.
 However, 1 in 5 people who are diagnosed with colorectal cancer have other family members that have been affected with the disease.
 If you do have a family member that has been affected, you are at a higher risk.
 Talk to your doctor because you will want to get screened early and possibly even more frequently.
-Colorectal cancer is a disease than can be caught early and removed without further treatment.

 Having type 2 diabetes